kmi-robots/spatial-KB/README.md

 ```

 ## Test the extraction of spatial relations
-To test/evaluate only the extraction of spatial relations, i.e., without reasoning on Visual Genome:
+To test/evaluate only the extraction of spatial relations from a subset of images, i.e., without reasoning on Visual Genome:

 ```
 python3 ./utils/QSR_extract_eval.py